Black Knights defeat Mustangs in annual Turkey bowl

 |0

-This work, Black Knights defeat Mustangs in annual Turkey bowl [Image 4 of 4], by Amy Stork, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Black Knights defeat Mustangs in annual Turkey bowl, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.